 No. The sequence of events would be that the case would go first to an Employment Tribunal, then on appeal to an Employment Appeal Tribunal, then to the Court of Appeal (the Court of Session in Scotland) and then to the Supreme Court (which replaced the House of Lords as the final UK appeal court on 31 July 2009).

-Whether you are an employer or employee, employment law is complex.
+Whether you are an employer or employee, business employment law is complex.
 Legal representation can help guide you through the process.
-If you are feeling the stress and anxiety of dealing with an employment problem, expert legal advice can help.
+If you are feeling the stress and anxiety of dealing with an employment problem, expert employment tribunal advice for employers can help.

 We offer a free initial consultation to discuss your situation, your objectives and your options.
 If you instruct us to represent you, we will set out our fixed fee in advance based on the specific nature of your case.

 When a claim form (ET1) is issued and sent to the employer, the covering letter from the tribunal will specify the deadline by which the response (ET3) must be received.
 The employer should act as quickly as possible if they discover that the deadline has been missed.
 The employment tribunal rules allow a respondent to apply for an extension of the deadline even where the deadline has already passed.